Smileyquisourit/py_utils/docs/source/demo/1-database.rst

         letter CHAR(1) UNIQUE NOT NULL
     );

-For the *words* table, the command is slightly more complex due to the use of `FOREIGN KEY`:
+For the *words* table, the command is slightly more complex due to the use of `FOREIGN KEY` constraints:

 .. code-block:: sql